joelgibson/CoxeterGroups.jl/docs/src/index.md

 ## Creating Coxeter systems

-A Coxeter system is completely described by a Coxeter matrix, however there is a lot that can be determined about Coxeter systems of finite type by their classification, such as number of roots, order of the Weyl group, and so on.
-A Coxeter matrix or Cartan matrix can be given to the [`coxeter_system`](@ref) constructor to return a Coxeter system, an object that knows this classification and related data.
+A *Coxeter system* is an object which stores a Coxeter matrix along with a classification into components of known type.
+Currently all finite and affine type components are classified, but anything indefinite (hyperbolic or otherwise) will be classified as `Unknown` type.
+Some properties of finite-type Coxeter systems can be inferred entirely from this classification, without having to construct a group object at all.
 For instance:

 ```@example coxeter_system